 "You'll have to tell me what it means," I said with a forgiving grin.

-When we walked out into the sun, the temperature was still below freezing; none of the snow piled on William Street was melting.
+When we walked out into the sun, things had warmed up a bit but none of the snow on William Street was melting.
 My professor didn't seem to notice the cold.
 Now that he had the opportunity to talk about Goethe, he started breathing in little puffs as his mind revved to a white heat.
-I had been around Tonsor enough to know that he saw his confrontation with modernity through the lens of many authors.
-That was what informed his intellectual history.
-Out on an icy Ann Arbor sidewalk, I was about to learn how to see modernity through Goethe's gimlet eye.
-And one needed to plumb Goethe's confrontation with modernity in order to understand Tonsor's confrontation with modernity.
+I had been around Tonsor enough to know that he saw his confrontation with modernity through the lens of a few great authors: Tocqueville, Acton, Burckhardt, Parkman -- they informed his approach to intellectual history.
+Now, out on an icy Ann Arbor sidewalk, I was about to learn how to see modernity through Goethe's gimlet eye.

 |Johann Wolfgang von Goethe (1749-1832),|

 Germany's greatest humanist and one of Stephen Tonsor's